process-engine/contribution_guidelines/README.md

 `ProcessEngine` consists of a great number of GitHub repositories.

-These Repositories are not exclusively contained in the `@process-engine` organisation, but also in `@essential-projects`.
+These repositories are not exclusively contained in the `@process-engine` organisation, but also in `@essential-projects`.

 The main difference between these organisations is: